 About Sue Cooper

-I have a particular interest in exploring how our practice enables us to embrace our humanness, integrating love and loss in our lives, so that we can live and die with compassionate awareness.
+In 2010, Sue created and launched her “Open the Heart and Still the Mind” courses and retreats, which integrate Buddhist meditation and psychotherapy.
+She has a particular interest in exploring how our practice enables us to embrace our humanness, integrating love and loss in our lives, so that we can live and die with compassionate awareness.